sassoftware/restaf-server/README.md

 2. viya-api-server-nodejs - Use this to develop rest api servers(see packages/api)

 > The restaf-server will be soon super-seeded by viya-app-server with better support for protecting all routes

+## apiSample

+see the apiSample branch for api sample